-A unique volunteer opportunity for the Madison Jewish community to build the frame of an entire Habitat home together over one day.
+We're sponsoring a unique volunteer opportunity to build the frame of a Habitat home together.
 We hope you'll join us!

 Shift volunteers will assist with constructing the frame walls for the home - nailing lumber and moving wall panels.

-Sign up to volunteer for 1, 2, or all 3 shifts.
 Each person will need to sign-up individually online.
-Anyone age 14-17 will receive a link (in their confirmation email) to the Habitat for Humanity consent form.
+Anyone ages 14-17 will receive a link (in their confirmation email) to the Habitat for Humanity consent form.
 They will need to bring a signed, hard copy with them in order to participate.

 What to Wear